MLHale/nebraska-gencyber-modules/restful_api/README.md

 ![Loading Postman](./img/postman1.png)

-In POSTMAN, lets build a new GET request targetted at the URL https://api-http.littlebitscloud.cc/v2/devices
+In POSTMAN, lets build a new GET request targeted at the URL https://api-http.littlebitscloud.cc/v2/devices

 * Find and click the ```headers``` button and add the following